 Here’s what’s on my platter — choose a few or buy them all!

 - Fresh vegetables like endive leaves and rainbow carrots

 - Marinated vegetables like artichoke hearts and sweet peppers

 - Assorted pitted olives

 And it’s all about the serving platters.
 I assembled these ingredients in dishes and bowls of varying height; think flat plates, medium-size bowls, footed compote dishes, and taller jars for so much visual interest.
 A rustic cutting board pairs perfectly with a taller cake stand like the gorgeous marble and acacia version from Project 62.

 Tip #4: Arrange it like an art director.

-I start by setting down the largest items on the platter so they’re evenly distributed—the wedge of stilton in one corner, a bowl of olives in another, and a jar of tapenade in the third corner.
-Then I fill in spaces with the loose items like crackers fanned out on the serving board and nuts scattered in a corner.
+I start by setting down the largest items on the platter so they’re evenly distributed.
+The wedge of stilton in one corner, a bowl of olives in another, and a jar of tapenade in the third corner.
+Then I fill in spaces with the loose items like crackers.
+I fan them out on the serving board and scatter nuts in a corner.
 I aim to fill in most of the surface of the serving board, so small items like berries, nuts, and edible flowers can be easily tucked into bare spots.